Some Fock spaces with depth two action: Introduction

 The paper is organized as follows.
-After the Introduction, in Section~\ref{Section:Construction} we present the main construction, discuss its non-degeneracy, and show how it includes the key examples to which we alluded above.
+After the Introduction, in Section~\ref{Section:Construction} we present the main construction.
 In Section~\ref{Section:Cumulants}, we prove formulas for joint moments, and Boolean and free cumulants, of the operators $\set{X(u) : u \in \mc{B}}$.
-We also explain how these formulas relate to the operator-valued results of \cite{Ans-Williams-Jacobi}.
+We also compare and contrast these formulas with the operator-valued results of \cite{Ans-Williams-Jacobi}.
+In particular, unlike in \cite{Ans-Williams-Jacobi}, the inner product in this paper is scalar-valued rather than $\mc{B}$-valued.
 In Section~\ref{Section:GF}, we discuss Wick polynomials, and matricial generating functions for them and for the free cumulants.
 In Section~\ref{Section:Norms}, we provide conditions under which operators $X(u)$, as well as various generating functions, are bounded.
-In Section~\ref{Section:Trace}, after proving a general traciality condition in the setting of interacting Fock spaces, we prove two representation theorem under the assumption that the vacuum state is tracial.
-Finally, in the Appendix, we describe another construction, which is also a common generalization of \cite{Lenczewski-Salapata-Kesten} and \cite{AnsFree-Meixner}, but (in our opinion) a less interesting one.
+In Section~\ref{Section:Trace} we derive the conditions for the vacuum state to be tracial.
+The results in Sections~\ref{Section:GF} and \ref{Section:Norms} are proven in the setting of $\Lambda(u \otimes v) = \Lambda(u) v$; in contrast, the results in Section~\ref{Section:Trace} are of main interest for general $\Lambda$.
+Finally, in Section~\ref{Sec:Examples}, we describe in detail the examples which motivated this paper, as well as their generalizations covered by our construction.
+We also prove a representation theorem under the assumption that the vacuum state is tracial.